-Overview: Groveland is a mellow town in rural central Florida, about 30 miles west of Orlando.
-It is also one of the fastest growing places in the state, having boomed by 400% within the last 10 to 20 years.
-Most of this, though, has come through annnexation of surrounding land.
+Groveland is a mellow town in rural central Florida, about 30 miles west of Orlando.
+It has nearly doubled in size within the last decade, but most of this has come through annexation of surrounding land.

 Climate: Groveland has a hot, humid climate.
 Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.

 At Least One Hospital Accepts Medicare Patients?
 No, but South Lake Hospital, just seven miles away in Clermont, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but South Lake Hospital is seven miles away in Clermont and is accredited.

 Crime Rate: Below the national average

 Political Leanings: Conservative

 Is Florida Considered Tax Friendly for Retirement?
 Yes